rn123/Calendrical-Tools/README.md

 # Candybar

 Candybar is a Python library for computing different calendars and displaying then in a rectangular format.
+The goal is to produce output similar to Appendix C of Reingold & Dershowitz.

 ![candybar](output/cal_2020.png)